 It depends.
 If no one outside the organisation sees or relies on the AI’s output, transparency duties may not apply — but if it’s used to make important decisions about people (e.g. employee appraisals, job candidates), then risk assessment rules apply.
 You still need to review documentation from the provider and use the system responsibly.

-6. “What documents or controls do we need?”
+6. “What documents or controls may we need?”

 You should have: